-- Has a low energy demand (use stage) that is at least10% better than "nearly zero-energy buildings" (NZEB). - Has a good indoor environment by meeting strict requirements for moisture control, daylight, and minimised exposure to harmful substances. - Meets strict chemical requirements for substances harmful to health and the environment - in both construction materials and chemical building products. - Meets requirements that promote circular economy: A material logbook ensures the traceability of the building components and requirements for construction waste promote reuse, recycling, and other material recovery. - Meets strict requirements that promote biodiversity.
-Partly via measures to preserve and improve biodiversity on the building plot, and partly via requirements for certified construction timber from responsibly managed sources. - Is of a high quality through strict requirements for moisture control and the contractor's self-monitoring in the building process. - Is aligned with the technical screening criteria for substantial contribution in the EU taxonomy Annex 1 for construction of new buildings, including climate calculation for relevant buildings.
+- Has a low energy demand (use stage) that is at least10% better than "nearly zero-energy buildings" (NZEB).\ - Has a good indoor environment by meeting strict requirements for moisture control, daylight, and minimised exposure to harmful substances. - Meets strict chemical requirements for substances harmful to health and the environment - in both construction materials and chemical building products.
+This applies to everything from paints and sealants to insulation, vapour barriers, and floors. - Meets requirements that promote circular economy: A material logbook ensures the traceability of the building components - and requirements for construction waste promote reuse, recycling, and other material recovery. - Meets strict requirements that promote biodiversity.
+Partly via measures to preserve and improve biodiversity at the building site, and partly via requirements for certified construction timber from responsibly managed sources. - Is of a high quality through strict requirements for moisture control and the contractor's self-monitoring in the building process. - Is aligned with the technical screening criteria for substantial contribution in the EU taxonomy Annex 1\ for construction of new buildings, including climate calculation for relevant buildings.